adamcegielka/Automation/Playwright-with-jaktestowac.pl/Lesson_14 - S03L07 POM and components, common elements/README.md

 - Lesson S03L07 [jaktestowac.pl](https://jaktestowac.pl/lesson/pw1s03l07/) - POM and components, common elements

 ## What was done in the lesson S03L07
-- **Page Object Model and components, common elements**
-    - use of the side menu locator
+- **Creation of a new component side menu folder and code refactoring**
 <br><br>

 ## Tips for VSCode